specs-feup/specs-java-libs/README.md

 # configuring eclipse

   1. Create an Eclipse workspace on a folder outside of the repository.
 The workspace is local and should not be shared.
+  2. Import the configurations in the folder SupportJavaLibs/configs/
-  2. Go to Window > Preferences
+      1. Go to Window > Preferences
-      1. Go to Java > Code Style > Code Templates, press "Import" and choose "codetemplates.xml"
+      2. Go to Java > Code Style > Code Templates, press "Import" and choose "codetemplates.xml"
-      2. Go to Java > Code Style > Formatter, press "Import" and choose "java_code_formatter.xml".
+      3. Go to Java > Code Style > Formatter, press "Import" and choose "java_code_formatter.xml".
-      3. Still in Java > Code Style > Formatter, choose "Java Conventions [built-in] - SPeCS" from the "Active profile:" dropdown.
+      4. Still in Java > Code Style > Formatter, choose "Java Conventions [built-in] - SPeCS" from the "Active profile:" dropdown.
-      4. Go to Java Build Path > User Libraries, choose "Import" and then press "Browse...".
+      5. Go to Java Build Path > User Libraries, choose "Import" and then press "Browse...".
 Select "repo.userlibraries" and then click "OK".
-      5. Go to Java > Code Style > Clean Up, choose "Import" and then select "cleanup.xml" and then click "Ok".
+      6. Go to Java > Code Style > Clean Up, choose "Import" and then select "cleanup.xml" and then click "Ok".
       <!-- 6.
 Go to Ivy > Settings, choose "File System" in the "Ivy settings path" option and browse to "ivysettings.xml".
 Click "Ok" -->
   3. Import the projects you want to.
       1. For certain projects, you might need to install additional Eclipse plugins ([how to install Eclipse plugins using update site links](http://help.eclipse.org/indigo/index.jsp?topic=%2Forg.eclipse.platform.doc.user%2Ftasks%2Ftasks-34.htm)), it is recommended that you install the plugins and restart Eclipse before importing the projects.
 Currently, the used plugins are: